Ivan4j/AndroidGDLActivity_libGDX/README.md

 libGDX code for Android GDL meetup

 This repository contains code examples using the libGDX framework.
-This examples are developed with the purpose of showing libGDX features for game development.
+These examples are developed with the purpose of showing libGDX features for game development.

 Images in this repository
 * Angry birds Images